There are many preventive steps you can take to help protect your PC from viruses and other threats.

 Use a pop-up blocker with your Internet browser.
 Pop-up windows are small browser windows that appear on top of the website you're viewing.
 Although most are created by advertisers, they can also contain malicious or unsafe code.
 A pop-up blocker can prevent some or all of these windows from appearing.

-Pop-up Blocker in Windows Internet Explorer is turned on by default.
-For more information, see Changing security and privacy settings in Internet Explorer
+The Pop-up Blocker in Windows Internet Explorer is turned on by default.
+For more info, see Changing security and privacy settings in Internet Explorer

 If you're using Internet Explorer, make sure SmartScreen Filter is turned on.